Procurator (Catholic canon law)

 In the canon law of the Catholic Church, a procurator is one who acts on behalf of and by virtue of the authority of another.
 In a monastery, the procurator is the friar, monk or nun charged with administering its financial affairs.
 Bishops have been represented at councils by procurators, as Peter Canisius attended the Council of Trent as procurator for the Bishop of Augsburg.

 Procurator at Rome

-Catholic Religious institutes, societies of apostolic life and autonomous particular Churches sui iuris (especially Eastern Catholic, each using a non-Latin rite) may have representatives resident in Rome acting on their behalf in business they may have with the Holy See.
+Catholic Religious institutes, societies of apostolic life and autonomous particular Churches sui iuris (especially Eastern Catholic, each using a non-Latin rite) may have representatives resident in Rome acting on their behalf in business they may have with the Holy See, who are titled Procurators General.